Bearshark15/portfolio/projects/ballbash.md

 ## Level Generation

 The levels in BallBash are made up of the track the players race on and the environment around the track, both of which are generated at runtime.
-Of the two i was tasked with writing the logic for the track generation.
+Of the two i was tasked with writing the logic for the track generation, and did so in collaboration with one of the other programmers on the team.
 The track is made up of one to three lanes and is divided into segments which are randomly puzzled together as the players progress further along the track.

 The segments consists of one to three lanes and some have obstacles, energy pickups, speed boosters, etc, placed in the lanes.
-The models necessary for the segments were made by the artists and made into Unity prefabs by the designers.
+The models necessary for the segments were made by the artists and then made into Unity prefabs by the designers.

 To manage this I wrote three MonoBehaviours: `LevelGenerator`, `Segment`, and `SegmentObjectPool`.
 I also made a couple of ScriptableObject's to manage the data for the level and segments: `SegmentData` and `LevelData`.

+The LevelGenerator and SegmentObjectPool work together to generate the track for the levels.
+The LevelGenerator decides when to place and remove segments from the level, at times based on some level specific conditions defined in the LevelData scriptable object.
+The SegmentObjectPool manages an object pool of segments and keeps track of all active and inactive segments in the level.
+When the LevelGenerator needs to place a new segment on the track it goes to the SegmentObjectPool and requests a segment that matches a set of conditions.
+These conditions are passed as a predicate to the SegmentObjectPool and is used to query the list of inactive segments for all segments that match the predicate.
+Using weighted random selection, the SegmentObjectPool selects a segment from the list and sends it to the LevelGenerator to be placed in the level.

 ```csharp
 [CreateAssetMenu(fileName = "New SegmentData", menuName = "Level Generation/SegmentData")]